 7.4 All claims for payment made by the Supplier must specify:

 (a) the purchase order number to which the invoice relates;

-(b) the Goods (including quantity and description) which have been delivered and accepted by the Customer or description of the Services which have been completed;
+(b) the Goods (including quantity and description) which have been delivered and accepted by the Customer or a detailed description of the Services which have been completed;

 (c) provide evidence of the amount due to the Supplier;